 Overview

-Broken screws are a habit most pocket hole joinery woodworkers fight.
-Which make these screw extractors a must have.
+Broken screws are a habit most pocket hole joinery woodworkers fight, which makes these screw extractors a must-have.

-If you’ve seen along the way that casual woodworkers use a type of wood joinery called “pocket hole” you might be surprised to know that means assembling with screws.
+If you’ve seen that casual woodworkers use a type of wood joinery called a “pocket hole,” you might be surprised to know that means assembling with screws.

-So, a quality (but stocking stuffer sized) gift of a screw extractor is a great gift.
+So, a quality (but stocking stuffer-sized) gift of a screw extractor is an excellent option.

 Frequently Asked Questions